 1. Personal Selling

-This is face-to-face promotion with one individual or a few people.
+This is a face-to-face promotion with one individual or a few people.

-An example of this is if you are at a party and you meet someone and they say they have a party coming up and they need a photographer.
+An example of this is if you are at a party and you meet someone who says they have a party coming up and they need a photographer.